Out of This World (2026 film): Production

 In May 2024, it was announced that Albert Serra would be writing and directing his English-language feature film debut, with Kristen Stewart in the lead role.
 In March 2025, Serra told Catalan radio station RAC1 that Stewart exited the project due to being unsatisfied with script changes.

-Principal photography began in May 2025, in Latvia, with Riley Keough, F. Murray Abraham, Liza Yankovskaia, and Birte von Knoblauch joining the cast.
+Principal photography began in May 2025, in Latvia, with Riley Keough, F. Murray Abraham, Alexander Johnson, Liza Yankovskaia, and Birte von Knoblauch joining the cast.
 In September 2025, it was reported that filming had "recently wrapped in Latvia".
 Serra had filmed over 800 hours of footage to edit in post-production over the course of a four-week shoot.

 Release

 Out of This World is scheduled to be released in the United States in 2026.